Eboreg/de-googling/README.md

 ### Chromecast

 I regularily used my Chromecast device for listening to music and watching video.
 This is obviously out of the question now, as casting to Chromecast requires proprietary Google services (with the exception of VLC, which somehow manages to do it anyway?!).
 I replaced it with a Raspberry Pi, on which I installed [XBian](https://xbian.org/), which allows me to painlessly stream Netflix, Youtube, and local videos with [Kodi](https://kodi.tv/), while at the same time offering the freedom and familiarity of a Debian installation.
+I control it from my phone using [Kore](https://f-droid.org/en/packages/org.xbmc.kore/).

 In order to run Spotify on this Raspberry Pi, use [Raspotify](https://dtcooper.github.io/raspotify/), which is a thin wrapper over [Librespot](https://github.com/librespot-org/librespot):